open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design/archive.md

 ### How does reading from archiving work?

 During reader creation, we group all the new (or unmatched) files and try to find a match in archive.
 From high level, it consists of following steps:
-1. We start from most recently writen index on archive and load the data from it.
+1. We start from most recently written index on archive and load the data from it.
 2. If we don't have any unmatched files, we exit the loop.
 3. We loop through all the unmatched files and the file's fingerprint is cross referenced against archive'd data.
     a.
 If a match is found, we update the offset for the file